PypayaTech/json-loader-with-include/README.md

 # pypaya-json

-Enhanced JSON processing with includes, comments, and more.
+Enhanced JSON processing with includes, comments, path resolution, and more.

 ## Features

 - **File Inclusions**: Include other JSON files using `"include"` declarations
 - **Comment Support**: Add comments to JSON files using custom comment characters
+- **Path Resolution**: Automatically resolve relative paths to absolute paths using `@path:` annotations
 - **Flexible Configuration**: Use as class methods for one-time operations or instances for reusable configurations
 - **Nested Key Access**: Navigate and extract data from nested JSON structures
 - **Conditional Processing**: Enable/disable sections using custom enable keys